 December 15, 2023 - End of Day, Anywhere on Earth (AoE), UTC -12

 Nominations will be reviewed on the basis of the candidate’s publication of novel and solid theoretical work, how that work has translated into applications, and the impact of the theory and applications.

 Nominations for the Paris Kanellakis Theory and Practice Award should be submitted using the online nomination form.
-Submitted materials should explain the contribution in terms understandable to a non-specialist.
+Guidelines for nominators and endorsers can be found here.
 Each nomination involves several components:

 - Name, address, phone number, and email address of nominator (person making the nomination).
 The most appropriate person to submit a nomination would be a recognized member of the community who is not from the same organization as the candidate and who can address the candidate’s impact on the broader community.